notoookay/notoookay/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a graduate student working on NLP research with deep learning.
-The field is fast-paced and exciting, with such more extraordinary works there.
+I'm a first-year MS student passionate about NLP research with deep learning.
+The field's rapid evolution and groundbreaking developments continue to inspire me.
+I'm also keenly interested in reinforcement learning and its potential applications in NLP.
-I always look for people with passion and skills, if you want to work together, contact me.
+I'm always eager to connect with fellow enthusiasts and researchers in these domains.
+If you share my interests and are looking for a collaborative partner, don't hesitate to reach out!

-- 🔭 I’m currently working on Natural Language Understanding tasks like Question Answering.
+🔭 I'm currently focused on Natural Language Understanding tasks.
-- 👯 I’m looking to collaborate with people who have passion on NLP research.
+🌱 I'm expanding my knowledge in reinforcement learning and exploring its synergies with NLP.
+👯 I'm actively seeking collaborations on innovative NLP projects and research initiatives.

+Feel free to contact me if you're interested in joining forces on exciting NLP or RL projects.

 personal website: https://notoookay.github.io